Together, CareerWise stakeholders create meaningful experiences for apprentices and ROI for businesses.

 CareerWise modern youth apprentices split their time between their traditional high school classroom and the workplace.
 They earn a wage while receiving hands-on work experience where they can apply their classroom learning each week.
 By the conclusion of the program, students will have:

 However, the CareerWise model is a mutually beneficial for both apprentices and hiring businesses.
 By the end of the apprenticeship businesses gain:

-Students apply with the hiring companies on the spring semester for positions that begin the summer before their junior year.
+Students apply with the hiring companies during the spring semester for positions that begin in August before their junior or senior year.
+Students can also apply during the fall for a January start date.
 It’s a competitive hiring process, just like any other professional position.
 Businesses select the apprentices that are the best fit for their organizations and open positions; there are no forced placements.
 Once hired, apprentices spend part of their week learning at school and part of the week learning on the job.